dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 Primary key attributes cannot have default values.

+All tables must have a primary key: a set of attributes that uniquely identify each row.
+The primary key attributes are always the first attributes in the table definition.
 The primary key separator is required in the table definition.
-All tables must have a primary key.

-The primary key can have one attribute (simple primary key), multiple attributes (composite primary key), or no attributes (singleton table).
-A singleton table can have at most one row.
+The primary key can have one attribute (simple primary key), multiple attributes (composite primary key), or zero attributes (singleton table).
+A singleton table cannot have more than one row.

-## Indexes
+## Indexes and Unique Constraints
 Besides the primary key, a table may have a number of secondary indexes on combinations of fields.
 An additional index may be used to speed up searched by those fields.
 This is done in the format `index (attr1, attr2)` or `unique index (attr1, ..., attrn)`.

-Example table with additional unique indexes:
+Example table with additional indexes:
 ```python
 @schema
 class Person(dj.Manual):